Integrating experimental data with molecular simulations to investigate RNA structural dynamics: Recent applications to RNA dynamics

 The quantitative mismatch between simulation and experiment has been also used to refine force-field parameters.
 In Ref.~\cite{frohlking2022automatic}, simulations of a tetramer were compared with NMR experimental data.
 A minimization strategy was then used to optimize hydrogen-bond corrections, additionally including in the cost function the comparison between tetraloop simulations and static information from X-ray crystallography.
 The resulting force field was capable to stabilize the difficult UUCG tetraloop and reproduce solution data for additional tetramers that were not used during training.

-A torsional potential and, more notably, partial charges were fine-tuned in Ref.~\cite{piomponi2022molecular} for a commonly found methylated nucleobase (N$^6$-methyladenosine).
+A torsional potential and, more notably, partial charges were fine-tuned in Ref.~\cite{piomponi2022molecular} for a modified nucleobase.
 Parameters were tuned with an optimization procedure to match $\Delta \Delta G$s measured in thermal denaturation experiments.
 Whereas modifying charges leads to long-range effects that might make the reweighting procedure not efficient, tiny modifications were sufficient to significantly improve the agreement with the experiments.
+This work shows that it is possible to significantly improve agreement with experiment by tuning partial charges without leaving the fixed-charge approximation.
+However, the explicit modeling of polarization effects might be necessary to enable a further step forward in the accuracy and transferability of RNA force fields \cite{salsbury2021recent}.

 Reference \cite{chen2022rna} used a two-dimensional correction on the $\alpha$ and $\zeta$ backbone torsional angles to decrease the population of intercalated structures for RNA tetramers.
 The procedure was carried out with reweighting, to virtually test a large number of parameter sets, but without explicitly computing derivatives of the cost function with respect to the parameters.
 It is worth noting that a similar effect can be partly obtained using a completely different approach, namely switching to a different water model.
 Indeed, force-field refinement strategies do not lead to unique results and require manual intervention to decide which parameters should be optimized.